EdgeGallery/installer/ansible_install/README-en.md

   # ip for portals, will be set to private IP of master node default or reset it to be the public IP of master node here
   # PORTAL_IP: xxx.xxx.xxx.xxx

+  # IP of the Controller master which is used for Edge to connect
+  # If you deploy Controller and Edge together in one cluster, then ther is no need to set this param
+  # CONTROLLER_MASTER_IP: xxx.xxx.xxx.xxx

   # NIC name of master node
   # If master node is with single NIC, not need to set it here and will get the default NIC name during the run time